Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Game "Be careful" (develops the ability to concentrate and switch attention).

 Students walk in place.
-Then to the word "bunnies ", uttered by the teacher, the children should start jumping, on the word"horses "- as if to hit the" hoof "on the floor,"crayfish "- to back away,"birds "- run with arms outstretched to the side,"stork - stand on one leg.
+Then on the word “bunnies ", pronounced by the teacher, the children should start jumping, to the word "horses " - as if hitting the floor with a “hoof”, “crayfish " - back away, "birds " - run with your arms outstretched to the side, "stork " - stand on one leg.

 Breathing exercises:on4 accounts;